Comparison of raster graphics editors

 Raster graphics editors can be compared by many variables, including availability.

 List

 General information

-Basic general information about the editors: creator, company, license, etc.
+Basic general information about the editor: creator, company, license, etc.

 Operating system support

 The operating systems on which the editors can run natively, that is, without emulation, virtual machines or compatibility layers.
 In other words, the software must be specifically coded for the operation system; for example, Adobe Photoshop for Windows running on Linux with Wine does not fit.